 To run an existing chain as part of another chain, add a Run Chain event.
 With this event, you can use chains independently or as modular components within other chains.
 When you run a chain as a Run Chain event, you can use its output with a later command in the parent chain.

 Note: If you include multiple Run Chain events in a chain and need to pass variables between chains, start the later chain with a Runtime Input trigger event.

-- From Chains , click Build and click Edit for the chain.
+- In Chain Builder, from Build , click Edit for the chain.

 - Click Chain Events , and move Run Chain to where the event should occur in the chain.